mtumilowicz/scala-graphql-caliban-workshop/README.md

     * task3: implement getting orders in batch

 ## introduction
+* BFF - backend for frontend API
+    * different clients need  different sets of data
+        * Web, Iphone, Android, Tv
+    * instead of the frontend application aggregating data by calling and processing information from multiple data sources and APIs, we create a BFF layer
+        * This layer does the following:
+            * Receive request from the client application
+            * Call multiple backend services as required to get the required data
+            * Format the response with just the information required by the client
+            * Respond with the formatted data to the client application
+    * pros
+        * Simplify the frontend logic
+        * Avoid over-fetching or under-fetching
+        * Reduce the number of network calls that the client has to make, to render a page
 * the best way to represent data in the real world is with a graph-like data structure
     * data model is usually a graph of objects with many relations between them
     * why think of data in terms of resources (in URLs) or tables?